-We accept credit or debit cards, cash, and checks.
+We accept credit or debit cards, and cash.
 Note that payment is due at the time of service.

 We also accept certain third-party payment plans, such as Care Credit.
 And, we can help you file paperwork for your pet insurance (see below for more information).

 We are unable to offer billing or payment plans, and must collect payment at the time of service.

 However, we recommend Care Credit, which offers very affordable payment plans.
 You can use Care Credit to pay for services here.

 Should I get pet insurance?

 Pet insurance can be a worthwhile investment for many pets — especially young, healthy pets — that saves you money over the long-term.